The Ultimate Guide to NYC for first timers

 Plan on an hour and a half.

-Things to see in Greenwich Village
+Things to do in Greenwich Village

 Washington Square Park